llorz/SIG25_goldschmiedrisse/README.md

   <img src="./fig/2dino.png" alt="Description" style="margin: 0 auto; max-width: 100%;" />
 </div>

 The authors express gratitude to the anonymous reviewers for their valuable feedback.
-Special thanks to ***Marcel Padilla*** for his spiritual guidance and to ***Ningfeng Zhou*** for proofreading.
-The authors also extend their thanks to ***all IGL members*** for their time and support.
+The authors are deeply grateful to the Kunstmuseum Basel, especially to ***Ariane Mensger***, for facilitating access to study the drawings in person.
+Special thanks to ***Ningfeng Zhou*** for proofreading and to ***Marcel Padilla*** for his spiritual guidance.
+The authors also extend their thanks to ***all IGL members** for the discussions and support.
 This work was supported in part by the ERC Consolidator Grant No. 101003104 (MYCLOTH).

 ### Contact
 Please let us know (aviv.segall, jing.ren@inf.ethz.ch) if you have any question regarding the algorithms/paper or you find any bugs in the code ε-(´∀｀; )